Mosasaurus

-Fossil evidence suggests Mosasaurus inhabited much of the Atlantic Ocean and the seaways adjacent to it.
-Mosasaurus fossils have been found in places as diverse as North and South America, Europe, Africa, Western Asia, and Antarctica.
-This distribution encompassed a wide range of oceanic climates including tropical, subtropical, temperate, and subpolar climates.
+Fossil evidence suggests Mosasaurus inhabited much of the Atlantic Ocean and the adjacent seaways.
+Mosasaurus fossils have been found in North and South America, Europe, Africa, Western Asia, and Antarctica.
+This distribution encompassed a wide range of oceanic climates including tropical, subtropical, temperate, and subpolar.
 Mosasaurus was a common large predator in these oceans and was positioned at the top of the food chain.
 Paleontologists believe its diet would have included virtually any animal; it likely preyed on bony fish, sharks, cephalopods, birds, and other marine reptiles including sea turtles and other mosasaurs.
 It likely preferred to hunt in open water near the surface.
 From an ecological standpoint, Mosasaurus probably had a profound impact on the structuring of marine ecosystems; its arrival in some locations such as the Western Interior Seaway in North America coincides with a complete turnover of faunal assemblages and diversity.
 Mosasaurus faced competition with other large predatory mosasaurs such as Prognathodon and Tylosaurus—which were known to feed on similar prey—though they were able to coexist in the same ecosystems through niche partitioning.
 There were still conflicts among them, as an instance of Tylosaurus attacking a Mosasaurus has been documented.
 Several fossils document deliberate attacks on Mosasaurus individuals by members of the same species.
-In fighting likely took place in the form of snout grappling, similarly seen in modern crocodiles today.
+Fighting likely took place in the form of snout grappling, as seen in modern crocodiles.